Femme Bras Levés decorative panel

 - Clear crystal

-- Also available in mirrored clear crystal (price on request)
+- Also available in mirrored clear crystal with a frame (price on request)

 - Dimensions: H 18.03" x W 6.02" x T 0.67" (H 45,8 cm x W 15,3 cm x T 1,7 cm)